FabianWe/goauth/README.md

  But this workflow may vary.
 If you use the default theme you can use the function [LoginDefaultUser](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.LoginDefaultUser).

 When a user is delete / the active flag set to false you should also remove all keys of that user, you can use  [RemoveSessionForUser](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.RemoveSessionForUser) for that.

-There is also a function [UpdateSessionKey](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.UpdateSessionKey) if someone ever needs it.
+Also when the password for a user gets change you should invalid all current keys of the user by removing them.

+Also if you detect any form of malicious behaviour on your server you should drop the table `user_sessions`.
+There is also a function [DropSessionsTable](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.DropSessionsTable)  that simply uses `DROP TABLE IF EXISTS user_sessions`.

+There is also a function [IsValidSessionLastSeen](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.IsValidSessionLastSeen) if someone ever needs it.
+This works exactly as `IsValidSession` but compares the `last_seen` field with the duration given the current time rather than `last_login`.
+It also updates the `last_seen` field on success, so whenever the user is accepted via a "login via key" he/she automatically extends the session key life span.
+But note that the `CleanSessions` stuff still uses `last_login`!
+So by this you can let a user authenticate via key again and again but set an upper limit when you absolutely want to destroy a key.
+You could also use `UpdateSessionKey` from time to time to generate a new session key if you want to issue a new one from time to time.
+Note that this method updates `last_login` though!

+### Session Key Lifespan Behaviour
+You might have noticed that in this default behaviour a session key at some time becomes invalid.
+I personally don't like the idean very much of a session that restores itself again and again.
+However you might want exactly that.
+The idea was that `last_login` refers to the time a user really logged in, I mean via a webform or something and was not automatically assumed to be logged in by using this key.
+But you can also use [UpdateSessionKey](https://godoc.org/github.com/FabianWe/goauth#MYSQLConnector.UpdateSessionKey)

 Anyway, we're talking about very important stuff here!
 So be sure to read the [documentation](https://godoc.org/github.com/FabianWe/goauth) properly before you trust on something!